Ukn0hu/building-spell-system/readme.md

 ### ⚠️ Warning

-All gameobject are not supposed to be spawned. (like large building) Thus, some spell models show you a little white and blue cube.
+All gameobject are not supposed to be spawned. (like large building) Thus, some spell models show you a little white and blue cube while casting.

 ### ⚙️ Tweaks